movinalot/fgt-in-azure-ipsec-troubleshoot/README.md

 * If needed, configure the localid parameter on the FortiGates and on the remote peer.
 See screenshot in the previous [section](https://github.com/mremini/fgt-in-azure-ipsec-troubleshoot#fortigate)

+* Make sure you have a policy configured referencing the VPN.

-* Ensure that SNAT is enabled on the FortiGate VPN policies to ensure traffic symmetry.
+* Ensure that **SNAT** is enabled on the FortiGate VPN policies to ensure traffic symmetry.

 ## FortiGate Active/Passive LB Sandwich with Azure Internal LB only

-* The most common scenario for setting up an ipsec VPN tunnel between an "internal" firewall and on-premise is to estabish an ipsec vpn tunnel over express route, to ensure end to end ecnrypted connectity and secure path for data.
+* The most common scenario for setting up an ipsec VPN tunnel with an "internal" firewall is to estabish an ipsec vpn tunnel over express route to ensure end to end ecnrypted connectity and a secure path for data.

 * Unlike the A/P ELB and ILB deployment where the public load balancer is used to load balance IPSEC VPN traffic  to the primary FortiGate, in this scenario the Internal LB cannot be used to load balance IPSEC VPN if you want the FortiGate to be able to initiate IPSEC VPN tunnel negotiation.